 METHODOLOGY

 III.A.
-CBGs
+MBGs

 III.A.1.
-CBG optimization
+MBG optimization

-Chitosan Bacterial Granules (CBGs) will be created by protonating 5% chitosan (85% deacetylated) with the necessary amount of an acid to achieve the desired degree of protonation.
+Microbial Biostimulant Granules (BGs) will be created by protonating 5% chitosan (85% deacetylated) with the necessary amount of an acid to achieve the desired degree of protonation.
 A solution of 5% TPP will be created, and both solutions will be sterilized.
 Microbes collected in the stationary phase will be added to 5% protonated chitosan aliquots in concentrations that will facilitate the desired concentration after dilution.
 This microbial consortium and chitosan mixture can then be added to the TPP via dropwise addition using a peristaltic pump.
 After curing for 24 hours, the beads will be transferred to a vacuum desiccation chamber and allowed to dry until no water remains (approximately 24 hours).
-Pelleted CBGs will be created through chitosan microencapsulation followed by seed adhesion via pelleting, as described by Pedrini et al. (2018).

 Tests will be performed on chitosan protonation acid, chitosan protonation degree, dropwise addition nozzle size, cure time, desiccation method, and desiccation time to identify the optimal conditions for CBG creation.
 We will also be assessing the entrapment efficiency of bioactive compounds and microbes in CBGs, as well as the subsequent release rate under various conditions.
 Steps will be taken to increase the microbial viability of the CBGs as needed, starting with the addition of osmoprotectants (sucrose, vitamin C, salicylic acid).
 To facilitate successful microbial colonization upon rehydration, nutrients will be added to CBGs, paying special regard to Fe and Mo alongside other nutrients required by N-fixers but not provided by root exudates.

-For each new iteration of CBG and at set points in the creation process (freshly cured, 24H desiccation increments until completely dry, rehydration), the author will collect images and use them to approximate surface area and will also collect weight, volume, encapsulation efficiency, and release rate.
+For each new iteration of BG and at set points in the creation process (freshly cured, 24H desiccation increments until completely dry, rehydration), the author will collect images and use them to approximate surface area and will also collect weight, volume, encapsulation efficiency, and release rate.
 Weight will be collected on a lab scale.
 Volume will be assessed by placing 10 CBGs in a 1mL graduated cylinder filled halfway with DI water.
 Encapsulation efficiency will be calculated by measuring the microbial concentration of (1) the microbial-chitosan solution prior to dropwise addition and (2) the cross-linking solution following dropwise addition.
 Release rate will be assessed by measuring the microbial concentration of the rehydration solution at set intervals after introduction of the desiccated CBGs.

 III.A.2.
-CBG longevity trial
+MBG longevity trial

-CBGs with seven different inoculations (five treatments comprising single bacteria inoculation of each species mentioned above, one treatment containing every bacteria, and one control treatment without bacteria) will be stored to assess their viability over time.
-Each sample will contain 50g of CBGs and storage conditions include temperature (-20, 4, 24°C) and atmosphere exposure (sealed and open).
-At set intervals (1 week, 1 month, 3 months, 6 months, 1 year) the microbial viability will be quantified via plate counting and the effect on seed germination will be examined by placing the CBG on a petri dish containing limited nutrient solution and a tomato seed.
+MBGs with seven different inoculations (five treatments comprising single bacteria inoculation of each species mentioned above, one treatment containing every bacteria, and one control treatment without bacteria) will be stored to assess their viability over time.
+Each sample will contain 50g of MBGs and storage conditions include temperature (-20, 4, 24°C) and atmosphere exposure (sealed and open).
+At set intervals (1 week, 1 month, 3 months, 6 months, 1 year) the microbial viability will be quantified via plate counting and the effect on seed germination will be examined by placing the MBG on a petri dish containing limited nutrient solution and a tomato seed.

 III.B.
 Greenhouse trials

 III.B.1.
-Tomato inoculant trial 2023
+Tomato inoculant stress 2023